Greeks in Poland: History

-Greeks, particularly merchants and traders, have been present in the Polish lands since the Bolesław I the Brave, funding a number of Orthodox churches and cemeteries throughout the Polish–Lithuanian Commonwealth.
+Greeks, particularly merchants and traders, have been present in the Polish lands since the Bolesław I the Brave, funding a number of Orthodox Apostolic and in lesser extent Greek Catholic Uniat churches (e.g. in Lublin and Mohylów Podolski) and cemeteries throughout the Polish–Lithuanian Commonwealth.
 However most of these immigrants eventually assimilated into the diverse groups that trace their heritage from this polity such as Poles, Lithuanians, Belarusians, and Ukrainians.

+In the 1921 Polish census, very few people declared Greek nationality, with the largest Greek populations of 18 and 16, based in Łódź and Warsaw, respectively.

 Most self-identified Greeks in Poland today trace their heritage to the large number of Greek citizens who fled as refugees from the Greek Civil War and were admitted into Poland.
 They consisted largely of members of former communist partisan units from the Greek region of Macedonia.
 Most had been farmers before their flight from Greece.
-In total, from 1949 to 1951, 12,300 people from Greece came to Poland, of whom roughly one-quarter were children.
+In total, from 1948 to 1951, 12,300 people from Greece came to Poland, of whom roughly one-quarter were children.

 Most refugees arrived by sea through the port at Gdynia.
 The Polish government chose to settle them in the territories west of the Oder River near the border with East Germany, especially near Zgorzelec.
+The Greeks settled predominantly in the cities and towns of Zgorzelec, Bielawa, Dzierżoniów, Jelenia Góra, Legnica, Lubań, Niemcza, Świdnica, Wałbrzych and Wrocław in south-western Poland, and in Bielsko-Biała, Gdynia, Katowice, Kraków (in the Nowa Huta district), Szczecin and Warsaw.
 About 200 were also sent to Krościenko in the southeast, near the Bieszczady Mountains in a formerly ethnic Ukrainian area.
 Initially, the refugees were celebrated as anti-capitalist heroes and given significant government assistance in building new lives and integrating in Poland.
 Initially, they found employment on farms, for which they were well suited because of their rural background; however, they later gravitated towards urban areas.

 Some refugees chose to return to Greece early on.
 By 1957, still roughly 10,000 remained in Poland.
 However, suspicions later fell on them of being Titoist agents.
 A large number were deported to Bulgaria in 1961.
 A 1985 agreement between the governments of Poland and Greece that enabled Greek refugees to receive retirement pensions at home, led to emigration back to Greece.

 In 1950 the refugees from Greece were organized in the Community of Political Refugees from Greece (Gmina Demokratycznych Uchodźców Politycznych z Grecji), based in Zgorzelec.
-Two years later it moved to Wroclaw and was renamed in 1953 Nikos Beloyannis Union of Political Refugees from Greece (Związek Uchodźców Politycznych z Grecji im.
+Two years later it moved to Wrocław and was renamed in 1953 Nikos Beloyannis Union of Political Refugees from Greece (Związek Uchodźców Politycznych z Grecji im.
 Nikosa Belojanisa).
 After the fall of the dictatorship in Greece it changed its name into Association of Greeks in Poland (Towarzystwo Greków w Polsce), but in 1989, an internal schism led to the creation of the Association of Macedonians in Poland (Stowarzyszenie Macedończyków w Polsce).